christophediericx/ArduinoCGADriver/README.md

 Wiring the Arduino to the CGA connector is very straighforward.
 The CGA pinout  has 9 pins in total: 2 grounds (GND), 1 reserved pin, Hsync, VSync and seperate pins for R, G, B and I (intensity).

-Wire digital 8 tp GREEN, digital 9 to RED, digital 10 to BLUE, digital 11 to HSync, digital 12 to VSync.
+Wire digital 8 to GREEN, digital 9 to RED, digital 10 to BLUE, digital 11 to HSync, digital 12 to VSync.
 Wire a direct 5V connection to Intensity.
 Connect GND to GND.

 ## Timing and resolution ##